randoum/autonumeric-rails/README.md

 ## Changes

 For a full list of change, see the [CHANGELOG.md](https://github.com/randoum/autonumeric-rails/blob/master/CHANGELOG.md) file

+### 2.0
+Update autoNumeric v 2.0.
+The previous version 1.9.46 is still available for compatibility.

 ### 1.9.33.1
 Add class method `delete_autonumeric_object` to disable autonumeric-rails and autoNumeric attributes from an object